HenryMujati/PRODIGY_ML_02/README.md

-# PRODIGY_ML_02
-Prodigy Infotech
-Clustering customers to find their prefference.
+Clustering customers to find their preference.